madprogramer/PublicDatasets/README.md

 ## Log

+### 22-09-2022 :  **The Hidden Popularity of Machine Learning Challenges**

+The biggest take-away from today’s meeting for me was getting to rename this project, which I feel has several layers of depth. **The Hidden Popularity of Machine Learning Challenges**

+I chose this name because I see that the project is moving away from pure Machine Learning to responsible machine learning.
+The previous name ***Predicting Popularity of Machine Learning Challenges*** had a connotation of predicting popularity as the output of some kind of model.
+But as I have seen over the past few days, we don’t yet have the resources to get there.
+Through citation negligence, identifier registration and the other hassles of the academic milieu, it is already challenging as-is to uncover references to Machine Learning Challenges.
+I feel that is the bulk of where I am working, and any inferential statistics will be the icing on the cake.

+Our over-arching project is code-named `Public Datasets`, but I have chosen to stick to `Machine Learning Challenge` datasets, specifically.
+So I kept that part of the name in tact.
+I now see this as very much a hotspot of unsolved problems and that draws me closer, giving me reason to focus.

+The next big challenge will be building a pipeline to bulk-downoad PDFs and extract text for processing.
+That will spare me of having to manually annotate everything and give a very valuable potential for scaling up.

+However Veronika as my supervisor also cautioned of me two things:

+- It might be a good idea to refine keywords, based on what we can gleam from paper mentioning `Data Science Bowl 2017` explicitly:

+- To avoid DOI-hunting, it’s better to work with finer curated proceedings.
+I will stick to `MIDL` for now, but I will be testing my PDF-extractor and querier using [`MIDL 2021` papers](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22data+science+bowl%22+%2B+lung&btnG=) instead.

 ### 20-09-2022 : Semantic Searching

 After past blunders with brute-force querying, I spent today mostly catching up on semantic-searching.
 Flexible queries which can match contextual synonyms.
 There are large-scale production tools like [Solr](https://solr.apache.org/), but those seem overkill for now.
 Still interesting to learn about.